 If your early entry request is refused, you cannot appeal this decision.

 If your child is still age 4 on the day they would usually start primary 1, you’ve got the right to delay (or defer) when they start primary school.
-This means children can start school the following year, when they’re 5.
+This means they can start school the following year, when they’re 5.

 All pupils will normally progress through school spending an academic year at each stage of schooling.
 In exceptional circumstances, where pupils have missed a significant portion of an academic year due to medical or other factors, and would benefit from remaining at the same stage in school for another year, consideration may also be given to such a request.